annettelam/JavaFxGame/README.md

 ### Description:
 > Our project is a JavaFX idle game with a farming sim theme where players can sustainably grow crops and raise livestock, using their produce to generate value-added products.
 Players will need to use their resources wisely and make strategic decisions to maximize their profits and progress in the game.

+### Requirements

+- Java JDK 8 or higher
+- JavaFX library

+### Getting Started

+- Download/clone the project files and import them into your Java IDE of choice.
+- Ensure that all required dependencies, and assets (images, fonts, etc.) are located in the correct folders within the project.
+- Run the IdleFarmingGame class to start the game.

+### Controls
+Left-click on the various elements (grids, market, upgrades, etc...) to interact with them.

+### How to Play
+- Start by planting crops in your farm grid by buying them from the Market.
+- Once the crops are fully grown, they will be automatically harvested and added to your inventory.
+- Buy various animals from the Barn and place them in the animal farm.
+- Sell your crops and animal products to the merchant.
+- Gain xp and as you plant and harvest crops and animal products to level up.
+- Expand your farm, grow more crops, and buy more animals!

 ### User Stories:
 - As a player, I want to be able to plant crops and harvest them so that I can earn money and progress in the game.
 - As a player, I want to be able to upgrade my farm buildings, tools, and equipment.